 Second Time Offense

-Zero Points on entire chapter, unit and/or assignment and a recommendation to the student’s college of enrollment that a failing grade be assigned for the course.
+Zero Points on entire chapter, module and/or assignment and a recommendation to the student’s college of enrollment that a failing grade be assigned for the course.

 Incident will be reported with documentation to the EDUKAN Learning Manager who will notify the student’s college of enrollment academic dean.
 The college of enrollment may request the student be blocked from the course.
 If the student is allowed to continue in the course, proctoring will be required of all students who violate the academic integrity policy.